junzew/PHPizza/README.md

 We use PHP to create a simple webapp interface for our application.
 We make use of the framework Laravel to assist with tasks like templating and URL routing, but we aren't using an ORM or any kind of object-database mapper.

 ## Deployment and Running
-See [blog post](https://junzew.github.io/blog/php/mysql/ubuntu/ec2/lamp/2018/01/06/Deploying-a-database-application-to-LAMP-stack.html) on how to deployment to an AWS EC2 instance.
+See [blog post](https://junzew.github.io/blog/php/mysql/ubuntu/ec2/lamp/2018/01/06/Deploying-a-database-application-to-LAMP-stack.html) on how to deploy to an AWS EC2 instance.

 Start the server with:
 `php artisan serve`